bshurick/production-demo/README.md

 5. In Rules set Allow -> Pipeline Group -> prod-demo
 6. In 'Agents' tab select a running agent and hit 'Enable'

-The `docker run` command shown above assumes the [source data](#dataset) exists in a compressed folder in the /tmp directory on whatever environment the agent is launched, e.g.:
+The `docker run` command shown above assumes the [source data](#dataset) `train.csv` file exists in a compressed file in the /tmp directory on whatever environment the agent is launched, e.g.:
-`/tmp/house-prices-advanced-regression-techniques.zip`
+`/tmp/house-prices-advanced-regression-techniques.zip`.
+Only the train.csv file is necessary.

 Note that docker containers should be easy to deploy in cloud environments, with agents installed on each production environment and the GoCD server running on an independent "Pipelines" environment.